f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 All in-band networking including VLANs are configured in the F5OS layer, and just like vCMP guests inherit VLANs, VLANs will be inherited by rSeries tenants.
 This allows administrators to assign the VLANs that are authorized for use by the tenant at the F5OS layer, and then within the tenant there is no ability to configure lower-level networking like interfaces, LAG’s and VLANs.

 rSeries supports both tagged (802.1Q) and untagged VLAN interfaces externally.
-VLANs can be configured from the CLI, WebUI, or API.
+VLANs can be configured from the CLI, webUI, or API.

 **Note: 802.1Q-in-Q (double VLAN tagging) is not currently supported on the rSeries platform.**

-Configuring VLANs from the WebUI
+Configuring VLANs from the webUI
 ------------------------------

-VLANs can be created in the F5OS WebUI under **Network Settings > VLANs**.
+VLANs can be created in the F5OS webUI under **Network Settings > VLANs**.
 When adding a new VLAN you will define a **Name** and a **VLAN ID**.
 When you assign this VLAN to an interface or LAG you will determine if you want it to be untagged by configuring it as a **Native VLAN** or tagged by adding it as a **Trunked VLAN**.

 .. image:: images/initial_setup_of_rseries_network_layer/image12.png
   :align: center